 Andrés grew up in Old San Juan, Puerto Rico, the son of an architect who was also the founding director of the Conservation Trust of Puerto Rico.
 His early interest in art and architecture led him to pursue a Bachelor of Arts in Art History from Brown University and a Masters in Architecture from Columbia University.
 His early professional experiences included internships at Peter Eisenman and Kohn Pedersen Fox, and junior architect positions in the offices of David Easton and Eric J. Smith where he discovered his passion for residential architecture.
 Andrés joined Ferguson & Shamamian in 2000.
 His talent for bringing people together enables him to foster collaboration among project teams both in and out of the office.
 Andrés’ completed projects include renovations and additions to historic buildings in East Hampton and Southampton, a new estate in Hobe Sound, Florida, and the renovation of apartments and townhouses on Manhattan’s Upper East Side.
 Andrés has been a member of the Institute of Classical Architecture and Art for two decades and led the team for the firm’s 2017 Palladio Award winning project.
 He is also instrumental in the firm’s recruitment process and is deeply committed to the development and advancement of the office’s architects and staff.
 He divides his time between Brooklyn Heights and Newport, Rhode Island where he enjoys hosting family and friends.

-Stephen T. Chrisman, Principal
+Stephen T. Chrisman, Partner

 The son of an architect, Stephen spent much of his Oregon childhood drawing and visiting construction sites and historic buildings.
 He received his Bachelor of Architecture from the Oregon School of Design, and after graduation, accepted a scholarship to study traditional and civic buildings as part of the Prince of Wales’s Institute of Architecture Summer School.
 Following working for Allan Greenberg in Washington DC, he received his Master of Architecture from the University of Notre Dame and joined Ferguson & Shamamian in 1995.
 Since then, Stephen has led the teams for three of the firm’s Stanford White Awards, three Palladio Prizes, and a Mizner Award, among other recognitions.
 Stephen is a long-standing Fellow and Instructor of the Institute of Classical Architecture and Art, where he regularly teaches and lectures about classical architecture, the study of design precedent, and measured and analytical drawing.
-He is also serves on the Institute’s national Education Committee.
-Stephen and his wife live in Maplewood, New Jersey, where they raised their two sons, one studying classical philosophy and one following in the family footsteps as an architect.
+He also serves on the Institute’s national Education Committee.
+Stephen and his wife live in Maplewood, New Jersey, where they raised their two sons, one studying philosophy and one following in the family footsteps as an architect.